ivymaynard/DS_portfolio/README.md

 *The 2018 Boston Red Sox and their Infamous Outfield: Were they the Ticket to Victory?*

-This project looks at the 2018 MLB World Series matchup and explores errors commited by the Red Sox and the Dodgers to see if the total regular season errors alligns with the outcome of the playoffs.
+This project looks at the 2018 MLB World Series matchup and explores errors commited by the Red Sox and the Dodgers to see if the total regular season errors alligns with the outcome of the championship.
 I looked at team-wide errors as well as individual errors to explore any unusual patterns in the data and to contextualize preconceived notions with the statistics.

 [View My Project](https://ivymaynard.github.io/mini_project1//mini_project1/Mini_Project.html)